mikedixson/cloudinit-ansible-multipass-demo/README.md

 This uses [Multipass](https://multipass.run/) to spin up a slimline ubuntu image with a small [Cloudinit](https://cloudinit.readthedocs.io/en/latest/index.html) userdata file.

-This Cloudinit file installed ansible and then runs ansible-pull to pull down the playbook.yml file and runs it.
+This Cloudinit file installs [ansible](https://docs.ansible.com/ansible/latest/getting_started/index.html) and then runs ansible-pull to pull down the playbook.yml file and runs it.

 The playbook.yml sets up some basic ufw rules as a demo but this playbook could run much more of course.